rhamenator/ai-scraping-defense/README.md

 - `rag/` – retrieval-augmented generation resources and training tools.
 - `docs/` – project documentation.

+## CI Automation: Audits + Autofix

+- Workflows provide category audits plus automated fixes with guardrails:
+  - `/.github/workflows/master-problem-detection.yml`: orchestrates all categories; input `autofix=true` opens PRs per category.
+  - `/.github/workflows/comprehensive-*-audit.yml`: run a single category with `autofix` (defaults to true).
+  - `/.github/workflows/autofix.yml`: generic autofix launcher without running audits.
+- Guardrails compare pre/post results (flake8, bandit, eslint, yamllint, shellcheck, hadolint, markdownlint, golangci-lint, tflint/tfsec) and run tests if present.
+If any metric regresses, the workflow opens an issue and does not enable automerge.
+- PRs are labeled with `autofix` and the category, and automerge is enabled only when guardrails are clean.
+- The legacy `security-autofix.yml` now delegates to the generic autofixer for compatibility.

 ## Architecture Overview

 The following diagram provides a high-level view of how the major components interact.
 Note that the AI Service merely receives webhook data and enqueues it for the Escalation Engine, which performs the actual analysis.
 See [docs/architecture.md](docs/architecture.md) for a deeper explanation.